varnish/Varnish-Book/varnish_book.rst

 - Add a header saying either HIT or MISS
 - "Rename" the Age header to X-Age.

-Bonus: Only show HIT/MISS for certain IP addresses.

 Solution: Modify the error message and headers
 ----------------------------------------------